slideloft/new-docs/start/list-of-operations.md

 An account can have a large amount of data entries attached to it \(subject to sub-entry limits for an account\).
 Each data entry increases the minimum balance \(via the base reserve\) needed to be held by the account.

-Data entries can be used for storing application-specific data on the Stellar Network.
-They are not used by the core Stellar Protocol.
+Data entries can be used for storing application-specific data on the Bantu Network.
+They are not used by the core Bantu Protocol.

 Threshold: Medium